mosamdabhi/MBW-Data/Datasheet_for_Dataset/README.md

 8. **Are there recommended data splits (e.g., training, development/validation, testing)?** *(If so, please provide a description of these splits, explaining the rationale behind them.)*

     Since the sole purpose of this data collection was to generate labels from scratch, we expect this data to be used solely for generating labels for unlabeled data.
 Thus, we do not explicitly provide a training/validation/testing split; however, we recognize that people may wish to do this, or to do some form of cross-validation.
-We would suggest cross-validation and test split by dividing the manual labels into 80/10/10 split and pick the samples via a uniform sampling
+We would suggest cross-validation and test split by dividing the manual labels into 80/10/10 split and pick the samples via a uniform sampling strategy.